braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas.md

 guide_top_text: "The following articles will help you create and launch a multi-dimensional Canvas."

 page_type: landing
-description: "This landing page is home to resources that will help you create and launch a multi-dimensional Canvas."
+description: "This landing page is home to resources that will help you create and launch a multi-dimensional Canvas such as how to create a Canvas, exception events, exit criteria, Canvas entry properties, and more."
 tool: Canvas

 guide_featured_title: "Section Articles"